ranvis/php-ext-cbor/README.md

 CBOR has `null` and `undefined` value, but PHP does not have `undefined` value.

 CBOR `undefined` is translated to PHP `Cbor\Undefined` singleton object.
-This object is evaluated as `false` in boolean context.
+This object is evaluated as `false` in a boolean context.
 It is not equal to `null`.

 ```php
 $undefined = Cbor\Undefined::get();